-Mexico, the most populated Spanish-speaking country in the world, retains influences from Mayan and Aztec culture, as well as European colonialism.
-It is famous worldwide for its ancient ruins, tropical beaches, and colorful traditions.
-The city of Oaxaca, the capital of the southern state of Oaxaca, is medium sized colonial city of over 260,000.
-This region is distinct from the rest of Mexico, with over 16 different ethnic groups each with their own unique language and culture.
-The city of Oaxaca is well known for its cuisine, skilled artisans and traditional handicrafts.
+Mexico, the most populated Spanish-speaking country in the world, retains influences from Mayan and Aztec culture and European colonialism.
+The city of Oaxaca, the capital of the southern state of Oaxaca, is a mid-sized colonial city of over 260,000 inhabitants.
+This region is distinct from the rest of Mexico, with 18 different ethnic groups, each unique language, and culture.
+The city of Oaxaca is well known for its cuisine, skilled artisans, and traditional handicrafts.
 Yet, with all the richness in culture, the state of Oaxaca trails behind the rest of Mexico in its health and economic indicators.
-It is one the poorest regions in all of Mexico, with the average daily income less than half of the national average.
+It is one of the poorest regions in Mexico, with an average daily income of less than half of the national average.
 Oaxaca faces challenges in literacy, sanitation, unemployment, and access to healthcare services.

 Join local healthcare professionals and learn about primary care and preventative medicine, as well as community health education programs.
 Rotate at community level clinics and hospitals serving low-income populations.
-See Mexico’s three-tiered insurance system, and understand how quality of care, wait times and access to medications varies between each.
-In 1940, Mexico’s life expectancy was 40 years of age.
-Today, with increased industrialization and longer life spans, Mexico is struggling with “first world diseases.”
-Witness chronic conditions like diabetes and hypertension that are increasingly common as a result of poor nutrition, unhealthy lifestyle and lack of education.
+See Mexico's three-tiered insurance system, and observe how the quality of care, wait times, and access to medications varies between each.
+Explore the country's demographic and epidemiological transitions as chronic conditions like diabetes and hypertension are increasingly common.
 This program will provide participants with unique insight and cultural competency when serving the growing Mexican immigrant population in the US and abroad.

 Clinical Rotations & Public Health Placements